ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 This function should be accessible for any EOA address and contract address.

 In aspect of security, we must carefully check against user’s claimable(unlocked) principal balance.

-### `updateUsersBalance`

-This function should only be called by Exocore validator set through `Gateway` to update user’s `principalBalance`, `rewardBalance` and `withdrawableBalance`.

-This function could be called in two scenaries:

-1. Exocore validator set periodically calls this to update user principal and reward balance(this should not update user's withdrawable balance).
-2. Exocore validator set sends reponse for the request of withdrawPrincipalFromExocore and unlock part of the vault assets and update user's withdrawable balance correspondingly.
-User's `principalBalance` and `rewardBalance` will be updated either.

-This function should be only accessible for `Gateway` so that this function could only be called by Exocore validator set through `Gateway`.

-This function relies on the Exocore set correctly returning the updated `principalBalance`, `rewardBalance` and `unlockAmount`.

-Everytime the user is trying to withdraw principal and reward from Exocore chain, this function must be called by Exocore validator set via cross-chain message to correctly update user’s Exocore balance and especially correctly update user’s withdrawable amount on client chain.